Global Rice Prices Jump to Nearly 12-Year High in July

 Global Food Prices Decline For 10th Month in January: FAO

-Global Food Prices Drop Slightly in October: FAO
+FAO Report: Global Food Prices Continue to Drop in June

 Global Food Prices Fall for 12th Month in Row